seejwy/skapi-doc/database/README.md

 });
 ```

-Note that in the config object, the ascending value is set to false, so the list will be ordered from higher votes to lower votes.
+Note that in the `config` object, the ascending value is set to false, so the list will be ordered in *descending* order from higher votes to lower votes.

-If the index name is a compound index name, you can fetch only certain indexes and order them.
+If the index name is a [compound index name](/database-advanced/#compound-index-names), you can only fetch certain indexes and order them.
 For example, to list all indexes under "Vote." that has higher votes then 50% and order them by average_bool, you can do the following:

 ```js
 let config = {